You know your business. You plug in the numbers:

-First, you wrote your baseline number in the top-left quadrant.
+First, you entered your baseline number in the top-left quadrant.
 It’s in $ or €.

 Key Success Factors